michel47/4.0/README.md

 ## Human ®evolution 4.0

-This project is the project of all of us to evolve the world we are in.
+This project is a project for all, for us to evolve the world we are in.
 We are addressing the major challenges modern society encounters at all levels so Humanity can heal.